Code Optimization for Framer Website Performance

 Dev Tools & Browser Inspection

-Every browser provides built-in developer tools that help profile JavaScript execution, identify memory leaks, and analyse CPU load.
+Every browser provides built-in developer tools that help profile JavaScript execution, identify memory leaks, and analyze CPU load.
 The most commonly used tools include:

 • Chrome DevTools (Performance tab): Tracks CPU usage, script execution time, and layout shifts.